BediluJ/michuu-automl/README.md

 # Michuu-AutoML

 Welcome to the Michuu AutoML project!
 This repository showcases an automated machine learning (AutoML) application deployed using Streamlit.
+Follow https://michuu-automl.streamlit.app/

 ## Overview